 The use of occupation as a suffix can cause confusion, as clerks who recorded documents and events often omitted the comma between the surname and the occupation.
 For instance, John Hendrick Smith and James Hendrick Cooper might be Hendrick brothers with different occupations.
 It’s good to get into the habit when dealing with abstracted records of checking indices for “cooper”, “smith”, “carpenter”, “clerk”, and so on just in case the abstractor misunderstood the name.

 Esquire (Esq), Gentleman (Gent.), and Yeoman are the most commonly encountered suffixes indicating social status.

 Esquire originated as a social rank below Knight (it comes from the word squire).
 At the time America was being settled, Esquire was a poorly defined honorific used to designate elder sons of knights and certain elder sons of peers (esquires by birth) and justices and certain other office holders (esquires by office).
 In colonial America the latter was the dominant form, and it came to be applied mainly to current or former justices.
 (Lacking definition, it could theoretically be claimed by almost anyone though.)
 Today, the title is used by attorneys, some diplomats, and at least one fraternal order.

-Yeoman, in the early days of American settlement, was a term describing a sort of middle-class freeholder.
+Yeoman, in the early days of New World settlement, was a term describing a sort of middle-class freeholder.
 Although loosely defined, it was generally applied to small landholders or relatively prosperous tradesmen.
-By the Revolution the term was usually applied to family farmers.
+By the time of the Revolution the term was usually applied to family farmers.

 Suffixes of Legal Status

-Just to be thorough, we also find name suffixes indicating legal status — Deceased, Estate, Widow, Orphan, Feme Covert, Relict (meaning widow) and so on.
+Just to be thorough, we also find name suffixes indicating some legal status — Deceased, Estate, Widow, Orphan, Feme Sole, Feme Covert, Relict (widow) and so on.
 The meaning is usually obvious.